Hurricane Beryl: Travel advice as ‘life-threatening’ winds forecast

 “We have never seen such a strong hurricane this early in the season” – so says Colin McCarthy, an extreme weather scientist, about Hurricane Beryl.

-The Category 5 hurricane is sweeping through the Caribbean and has already caused severe damage in some of the eastern islands: flattening buildings, cutting off power and water, and killing at least two people.
+The Category 3 hurricane battered Jamaica and is heading towards Cayman Islands.
+Beryl has already caused severe damage in some of the eastern islands: flattening buildings, cutting off power and water, and killing up to seven people.

-Hurricane Beryl is now heading for Jamaica.
-The US National Hurricane Center says: “A Hurricane Warning is in effect for Jamaica, where hurricane conditions are expected on Wednesday.
-A Tropical Storm Warning is also in effect for the south coast of Hispaniola, and a Hurricane Watch is now in effect for all of the Cayman Islands.
+Hurricane Beryl has been bringing 140mph winds and continuous rain and causing severe damage.

-“Heavy rainfall and flash flooding are likely over much of Jamaica on Wednesday.
+At 11pm on Wednesday night, Eastern Daylight Time, the US National Hurricane Service said: “Devastating hurricane-force winds, life-threatening storm surge, and damaging waves are expected to continue in Jamaica for a few more hours and spread into the Cayman Islands.”

 This is happening at a time of year when many travellers are visiting the Caribbean.
 These are the key questions and answers.